Hornbill-Docs/esp-config/esp-config/automation/human-task.md

 Once a task has been completed and any task-capture fields completed, the answers from these fields are available to be used elsewhere in the lifecycle of the workflow.

 * You can branch and make decisions on the answers using the Custom Expression builder.
 Select the relevant task and capture field to evaluate.
-* You can inject the answers from task-capture fields into request fields or into other tasks.
+* You can inject the answers from task-capture fields into request fields or other tasks.
 Use the variable picker in a node following the task, but make sure it is in the same stage of the workflow.
 * The task-capture field answers will be written to the timeline of the entity the task has been completed against.

 ## Using checklists